agsb/6502.toy/README.md

 No video or keyboard, using terminal at USART 19200 8N1, RS-232, vt-100.

-Using a LCD 16x4 by I2C, a keyboard with 6 keys, a beeper, a speaker and a pool of leds, for minimal use.
+Using a LCD 16x4 by I2C, a keyboard with 6/12 keys, a beeper, a speaker and a pool of leds, for minimal use.

 Using I2C and SPI protocols and devices.

 The board have 2 x 8-pins slots for I2C epproms.

+Use MicroChip AARDVARK connector, interface I2C and SPI

 Use [UEXT](https://en.wikipedia.org/wiki/UEXT) interface for USART, I2C, SPI, 3V3